 Description of risk Assessment of nature, likelihood and potential magnitude of risk Mitigation strategies 1.
 Adverse price of Ordinary Shares Ordinary Shares will be subject to market pricing.
 It is possible that the future traded market price is lower than the value attributed to the Ordinary Shares at the time they are acquired.
-Assessment of likelihood of circumstances arising: Medium Assessment of impact: Medium It is likely that every year EastPack will need to issue additional Ordinary Shares and a valuation will be required reflecting the fair value of those Shares at the time of issue.
+Assessment of likelihood of circumstances arising: Medium Assessment of impact: Medium It is likely that every year EastPack will need to buyback Ordinary Shares and issue Ordinary shares acquired to undershared growers.
+The Buyback and share issue price will be determined by the Board taking into account an independent valuation reflecting the fair value of those Shares at the time of issue.
 If the Company is profitable and remains financially strong with good future potential, then the fair value of the Ordinary Shares should increase and the issue price of these Shares will reflect the Company's financial position.
 2. Failure to return a profit EastPack is currently structured to pack in excess of 50 million trays of kiwifruit.
-If volumes drop significantly and/ or competitive pricing for packing is strong, EastPack may not be able to deliver a profit.
+If volumes drop significantly and/or competitive pricing for packing is strong, EastPack may not be able to deliver a profit.
 Assessment of likelihood of circumstances arising: Low to Medium Assessment of impact: Medium to High Should volumes fall, the Company has the ability to reduce discretionary expenditure, suspend capital expenditure and not pay dividends to alleviate cashflow shortfalls in a low volume year and maintain solvency.